Ken Avery begins his 24th year as Gardener.

 Leaving the board were Lynne Holman, Susan Warde, George Weiss.

 Ken Avery reported that many trees had come down in the winter storms, and that due to MPRB budget cuts he was now working alone in the Garden, with Richard Wick available only as his substitute.
-Having helping hands cut to none was a great cause of frustration to Ken as were the topics he wrote about back in 1980.
+Having helping hands cut to none was a great cause of frustration to Ken as were the topics he wrote about in the newsletter back in 1980.

 Betty Bridgman, new Board member, but not new to working with the Friends as she had been a director in 1961, '62, and '63, and also served on past nominating committees, had written a special poem for the 30th anniversary of the Friends, titled “Ode for the 275 members of the Friends of the Eloise Butler Wild Flower Garden and Bird Sanctuary.”
 It was read at the beginning of the meeting.
 Betty was a well-known regional poet.
 Read the entire poem here, but here is one stanza: